-Distribution: Occurring east of the Cascades crest in Washington; Washington south to California, east to Idaho and Utah.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to California, east to Montana, Utah, and Nevada.

 Habitat: Rocky places at various altitudes.

 Rhizomatous perennial from a woody base, the several stems 1.5-7 dm. tall.

 Leaves alternate or a few opposite, petiolate, narrowly to broadly deltoid or deltoid-ovate, 1.5-6.5 cm. long, more or less toothed, glandular on the lower side.

 Heads small, clustered at the ends of the stems and branches; involucre 3-6 mm. high, the bracts about equal; flowers all tubular and perfect, the corollas pink to red-violet, 9-21 in each head; style branches club-shaped; pappus of capillary bristles; receptacle naked.